Title: Section 405.11 - Infection control

 (ii) for gowns, fifteen percent, multiplied by the number of the hospital’s staffed beds as determined by the Department, multiplied by 41;

 (iii) for surgical masks, fifteen percent, multiplied by the number of the hospital’s staffed beds as determined by the Department, multiplied by 21; and

 (iv) for N95 respirator masks, fifteen percent, multiplied by the number of the hospital’s staffed beds as determined by the Department, multiplied by 9.6.

-(4) In order to maximize the shelf life of stockpiled inventory, providers should follow the appropriate storage conditions as outlined by manufacturers and inventory should be rotated through regular usage and replace what has been used in order to ensure a consistent readiness level, and expired products should be disposed of when their expiration date has passed.
+(6) In order to maximize the shelf life of stockpiled inventory, providers should follow the appropriate storage conditions as outlined by manufacturers, and providers are strongly encouraged to rotate inventory through regular usage and replace what has been used in order to ensure a consistent readiness level and reduce waste.
+Expired products should be disposed of when their expiration date has passed.
 Expired products shall not be used to comply with the stockpile requirement set forth in paragraph (1) of this subdivision.

-(5) Failure to possess and maintain the required supply of PPE may result in the revocation, limitation, or suspension of the hospital’s license; provided, however, that no such revocation, limitation, or suspension shall be ordered unless the Department has provided the hospital with a fourteen day grace period, solely for a hospital’s first violation of this section, to achieve compliance with the requirement set forth herein.
+(7) Failure to possess and maintain the required supply of PPE may result in the revocation, limitation, or suspension of the hospital’s license; provided, however, that no such revocation, limitation, or suspension shall be ordered unless the Department has provided the hospital with a fourteen-day grace period, solely for a hospital’s first violation of this section, to achieve compliance with the requirement set forth herein.

 VOLUME C (Title 10)